Tea Bread Recipes

 My Favourites For Tea Time

-Two of my all time favourite tea bread recipes: barm brack and pastry swirls!
+Two of my all time favorite tea bread recipes: barm brack and pastry swirls!

 Tea bread is a wonderfully comforting cake usually served with hot steamy tea and butter.

 There are lots of different types of tea bread.
-They can be filled with fruit or packed with flavours.
+They can be filled with fruit or packed with flavors.
 Even the simplest Madeira cake makes a delicious tea time treat.

-Here are two of my favourite all time tea bread recipes - enjoy!
+Here are two of my favorite all time tea bread recipes - enjoy!

 Tea Bread Recipes #1: